populationgenomics/3utr-variants/README.md

 ## Repository Files

-The repository mainly contains Snakefiles for Snakemake pipeline rules in `rules/` and python scripts in `scripts/`.
+The repository mainly contains a Snakemake workflow in `workflow` and a python package in `utr3variants` for the functions used in the pipeline scripts.
+Input paths, URLs and parameters are collected in `configs/config.yml` and should be adapted by the user.
 Additionally, there is a `qc/` directory for any exploratory analyses on input databases.

+The Snakemake file structure under `workflow` is organised [as recommended](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) by the Snakemake documentation.
+It contains Snakefiles for Snakemake pipeline rules in `rules/` and python scripts in `scripts/`.
 The Snakefiles in `rules/` are used by the `Snakefile` in the repository root and cannot be run independently.
-Input paths, URLs and parameters are collected in `config.yml` and should be adapted by the user.
+Snakemake objects are passed to the python scripts when the pipeline is called locally.
-The python scripts are linked to the Snakemake objects that are passed when the pipeline is called, but some scripts can be run by themselves as well.
+However, scripts that are to be submitted to the GCP do not handle Snakemake objects and can be run independently as well.
-How the python scripts are used is best demonstrated in the Snakemake rules, where input and output files are defined.
+How the python scripts are used, is best demonstrated in the Snakemake rules, where input and output files are defined.
 More information on scripts in Snakemake pipelines is documented [here](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#external-scripts).

 ## Pipeline